cardstack/glimmer-scoped-css/README.md

 }
 ```

 Nested components only have the parent component’s styles on elements with `...attributes`.
+You can see this in action in `test-app`.

 ## Limitations